chewepe/VHDLEncryptionProject/AES_VHDL/README.txt

 be added to by increasing the constant num_keys and adding new key/data pairs to the initialiser lists for the aes_keys and input_data signals.

 Hardware implementation:
-According to Quartus Prime analysis tools, maximum achievable frequency for the design is 129.47 MHz using a worst-case four corner analysis, which is higher than the maximum clock speed of a Cortex M3 (120 MHz).
-The design also uses 2632 ALMs (adaptive logic modules), 2767 registers and 2304 BRAM bits.
+According to Quartus Prime analysis tools, maximum achievable frequency for the design is 129.75 MHz using a worst-case four corner analysis, which is higher than the maximum clock speed of a Cortex M3 (120 MHz).
+The design also uses 2650 ALMs (adaptive logic modules), 2759 registers and 2304 BRAM bits, representing approximately 2% of the available resources on the Cyclone V 5CEBA9F31C8 FPGA on the ARM MPS2+ board.

 General implementation notes:
 This design uses a single key expansion block shared by both the encryption and decryption cores, saving hardware resources.
 This design also allows